 If you’re not sure how to get started, read our principles of investing, which cover what we consider to be the most important aspects of investing.
 These include making sure you’re ready to invest, establishing your objectives and reducing unnecessary risk, and staying invested.

 Building a diversified portfolio may help even out market ups and downs and help you be prepared for any market volatility.

-Spreading your money across a range of different asset types, including cash, fixed-interest investments, shares and property, reduces your overall level of risk as if some of your investments fall in value, hopefully others may rise to help offset any losses.
+Spreading your money across a range of different asset types – including cash, fixed-interest investments, shares and property – reduces your overall level of risk as if some of your investments fall in value, hopefully others may rise to help offset any losses.

-You can further diversify your portfolio by spreading your investments over several geographical areas, so that if markets are turbulent in one particular region, you may have investments elsewhere which may be outperforming.
+You can further diversify your portfolio by spreading your investments over several geographical areas, so that if markets are turbulent in one particular region, you may have investments elsewhere that may be outperforming.
 Funds can help you diversify and spread risk.
 These are collective investments, where your and other investors’ money is pooled together and spread across a wide range of underlying investments.